Rome | Italy

 Rome | La città eterna

-Along Rome’s ancient cityscape two of many iconic landmarks attract tourists amass: Vespasian’s colosseum is the beating heart of Rome, and one of the most recognised ancient monuments in the world.
-Vespasian–the eighth emperor of Rome–wanted to show his devotion to his people, and so sponsored the colosseum as a great venue for entertainment.
-As the centre of Catholicism, the Vatican has for centuries been a place not only for Christian pilgrimage, but also artistic pilgrimage.
-The lavishly decorated Vatican museums, including its halls and corridors, house the larges collection of ancient roman artefacts in the world, plus works ranging from the ancient Egyptians through to the Renaissance.
+Along Rome’s ancient cityscape two of many iconic landmarks attract tourists amass: Vespasian’s Colosseum is the beating heart of Rome, and one of the most recognised ancient monuments in the world.
+Vespasian–the eighth emperor of Rome–wanted to show his devotion to his people, and so sponsored the Colosseum as a great venue for entertainment.
+As the centre of Catholicism, the Vatican has for centuries been a place not only for Christian pilgrimage but also an artistic pilgrimage.
+The lavishly decorated Vatican museums, including its halls and corridors, house the largest collection of ancient Roman artefacts in the world, plus works ranging from the ancient Egyptians through to the Renaissance.

 Where to Eat and Drink